 Like everything with Lifeways, our approach puts the individual at the heart of all that we do.
 It means we listen, we learn, and we build a relationship alongside building a support plan that’s unique to each person.

-That’s why our support varies too, with the flexibility that allows us to adapt our approach to each individual, to help them live their best life - regardless of their needs.
+That’s why our support for learning disabilities varies too, with the flexibility that allows us to adapt our approach to each individual, to help them live their best life - regardless of their needs.